aarushik93/personal-blog/content/about.md

 - Orchestration: GKE, EKS
 - SLO based alerting
 - Chaos engineering

+If you would like to contact me or have any AI applications you would like to have built, please email me at: aarushik93@gmail.com

 Check out some of my writing and talks here: